 Second, don’t go in blind.
 Demand transparency from your data partners so you understand what you’re buying.
 For example, data quality is incredibly important.
 Ask your data providers how they validate their data to ensure accuracy and precision.

 Third, lean on your partners to help.
 The data ecosystem is complex, but you don’t have to navigate it alone.
 For example, Factual has a team dedicated to providing value-added strategic guidance tailored to our customers’ campaigns.

 5. What are you most excited for in 2019?

 In 2019, the consumer will again be at the forefront, in Australia and around the globe.
 Personalisation that adds value while respecting consumer privacy will be key.
 Factual has always aimed to democratise high-quality location data while protecting consumers’ privacy, which enables personalisation that drives relevance and revenue.

-With the increased availability of neutral, privacy-compliant marketplaces –– like LiveRamp’s IdentityLink Data Store –– I’m excited to see huge growth in data-driven marketing throughout Australia and APAC.
+With the increased availability of neutral, privacy-compliant marketplaces –– like LiveRamp’s IdentityLink Data Marketplace –– I’m excited to see huge growth in data-driven marketing throughout Australia and APAC.